boristsr/gdcorner-website/_products/RushHour.md

 * An AI-powered driver that produces realistic animation.
 * 5 Driver profiles (Precision, Racer, Frantic, Slowpoke, Sunday Driver)
-* Profile strength setting to fine tune how the driver should behave
+* Profile strength setting to fine-tune how the driver should behave
-* 3 vehicles included (Sedan, Box Truck and 4x4)
+* Three vehicles included (Sedan, Box Truck, and 4x4)
 * MPH and KPH support
 * PhysX and Chaos vehicle support
 * Automatic training for precise control of all vehicles

 Rush Hour dramatically speeds up the time it takes to create vehicle animations in Unreal.
-It eliminates the painful and slow back and forth between programs.
 You can animate entirely within Unreal.
-There's no need to export your environment to another tool, create your animation, and finally bring that back.

 You can refine the animation in several ways.
 You can choose a profile strength, such as making it more or less frantic.
-You can set a speed at each waypoint and add an action (stop, stop and wait, continue).
-Other hints will be coming in the future, like tap handbrake.
+You can set a speed at each waypoint and add an action such as stop, stop-wait-go, or continue.
+Other hints will be coming in the future, such as tap handbrake.

 Rush Hour creates incredibly realistic driving behavior.
 The driving profiles are heavily tuned to create a natural look.

+## Why Rush Hour?

-Attempting to drive the vehicle yourself with a gamepad produces twitchy and unrealistic driving.
-The vehicle movement looks like someone is driving in a video game.
+Rush Hour is a quicker and better-looking method than manual driving.
+Attempting to drive the vehicle with a gamepad produces twitchy and unrealistic driving.
 A single mistake can mean having to repeat the drive over and over again, which is incredibly time-consuming.
 Rush Hour improves all of these aspects.

+Tools exist to animate vehicles in other software and import the resulting animation, but the back-and-forth process is slow and painful.
+Rush Hour allows you to animate entirely within Unreal.
+There's no need to export your environment to another tool, create your animation, and finally bring that back.
+Late changes and fine-tuning are a breeze!

 The driving is believable and consistent, so repeated runs are very similar.
 However, you can record a sequence to guarantee repeatable animation and add the ability to scrub through a timeline.